 Bitcoin Exchange Rate History: Evolution

-From 2009 till 2013, majority of the markets involving Bitcoins were in US Dollars.
+From 2009 to 2013, the majority of the markets involving Bitcoins were in US Dollars.
 Nowadays, Bitcoin’s value is measured against various fiat currencies, for example, the American Dollars (BTCUSD), Chinese Yuan (BTCCNY), Euro (BTCEUR).
 Hence, Bitcoin shows superficially in as a like manner as any symbol traded on foreign exchange markets.
-Unlike the fiat currencies, Bitcoin has no official fixed value; it only takes on the value of various averages on price feeds from global exchanges.
+Unlike fiat currencies, Bitcoin has no official fixed value; it only takes on the value of various averages on price feeds from global exchanges.
 Bitcoin’s value is estimated according to the last transaction performed on a specific exchange.
 That’s the reason one notices different prices on different exchanges at different times.
 Another answer to why Bitcoin takes on different and specific values at different times is “demand and supply”.

 Bitcoin Exchange Rate History: Facts